equinor/radix-acr-cleanup/README.md

   }
 ```

 Only a `production` type cluster should be able to delete this manifest.
-If the `production-*` and `prod-39*` tags where missing, then `production` cluster can only delete this if the `delete-untagged` parameter has been set.
+If the `production-*` and `prod-39*` tags were missing, then `production` cluster can only delete this if the `delete-untagged` parameter has been set.
 Note that this can potentially create a problem for another cluster using the same registry.
 Also, a non-active cluster will not perform any cleanup.

 ## Installation